Gurobi/gurobipy-pandas/docs/source/contact.rst

 For questions related to using gurobipy-pandas please use the `Gurobi Community Forum <https://support.gurobi.com/hc/en-us/community/topics/10373864542609-GitHub-Projects>`_.

-For reporting bugs, issues and feature requests please `open an issue <https://github.com/Gurobi/gurobipy-pandas/issues>`_.
+For reporting bugs, issues and feature requests, specific to ``gurobipy-pandas``, please `open an issue <https://github.com/Gurobi/gurobipy-pandas/issues>`_.

 If you encounter issues with Gurobi or ``gurobipy`` please contact